Disney+ Growth Design

 Overall conversion rate increased; supported by much higher conversions on the Disney+ standalone offer.
 Unfortunately, this came at the expense of Bundle sales that went down, bringing overall revenue down with it.

 This test result forced a reckoning within Disney+ Growth teams to decide if we were ready to fully commit to focusing on Revenue Growth over Subscriber Growth.
-Disney made new commitments to investors for the profitability of Disney+.
-Our focus formally moved from net subscribers to AARPU.
+Disney made new profitability commitments to investors.
+Our focus formally moved from net subscribers to MRR.

 V2 Workshop